 Nurse-Family Partnership is a national non-profit organization with a mission to empower first-time mothers living in poverty to successfully change their lives and the lives of their children through evidence-based home visitation from highly trained and experienced nurses.
 Beginning during pregnancy, and continuing until the child is two, nurses are a lifeline to moms providing coaching, connecting them with resources, and making sure their babies are healthy.

 Our program has strong evidence of outcomes related to both public health and poverty reduction, including reductions in child abuse and neglect and increases in the number of moms finishing school.
-We also have a positive impact on prenatal health in moms, which leads babies that thrive.
+We also have a positive impact on prenatal health in moms, which leads to babies that thrive.
 Babies in our program are more likely to hit critical milestones, like learning to speak, on time.
-These impacts benefit entire communities, with every $1 invested in NFP returning $5.70 in social benefits.
+This benefits entire communities, with every $1 invested in NFP returning up to $5.70 in social benefits.

 This project has provided additional documentation in a PDF file (projdoc.pdf).